AustinCodingAcademy/advanced-redux-practice/README.md

 ### Reducers
-* Create a new folder called reducers
+* xCreate a new folder called reducers
-* Create a file in this folder called index.js
+* xCreate a file in this folder called index.js
-* Import combineReducers from redux
+* xImport combineReducers from redux
-* Create a reducer function for each piece of data in state.js
+* xCreate a reducer function for each piece of data in state.js
-  * newComments
+  * xnewComments
-  * newTasks
+  * xnewTasks
-  * newOrders
+  * xnewOrders
-  * tickets
+  * xtickets
-  * orders
+  * xorders
-  * tasks
+  * xtasks
-  * messages
+  * xmessages
-* Remember 2 parameters state and action.
+* xRemember 2 parameters state and action.
 Remember to return state
-* Combine the reducers and export
+* xCombine the reducers and export

 ### Create Database
-* Create a store.js file
+* xCreate a store.js file
-* Import createStore from redux
+* xImport createStore from redux
-* Import state from state.js
+* xImport state from state.js
-* Import reducers from reducers/index
+* xImport reducers from reducers/index
-* Create the store and export it
+* xCreate the store and export it

 ### Provide store to components
-* In index.js
+* xIn index.js
-* Import Provider from react-redux
+* xImport Provider from react-redux
-* Import store from store.js
+* xImport store from store.js
-* Use Provider component to wrap App
+* xUse Provider component to wrap App
-* Give Provider a prop “store” and the value of the store
+* xGive Provider a prop “store” and the value of the store

 ### Create Containers
-* In each Container:
+* xIn each Container:
-* Import connect from react-redux
+* xImport connect from react-redux
-* Create a function called mapStateToProps that takes parameter state
+* xCreate a function called mapStateToProps that takes parameter state
-* Return an object.
+* xReturn an object.
 Decide what prop the component needs and this will be a key on the object
-* Decide what data from state the component needs and that will be the value on the object
+* xDecide what data from state the component needs and that will be the value on the object
-* Use the connect function and mapStateToProps to turn the component into a container
+* xUse the connect function and mapStateToProps to turn the component into a container
-* Export the container
+* xExport the container

 ### ONLY make these components into Containers
-* Tickets (use as example)
+* xTickets (use as example)
-* TransactionPanel
+* xTransactionPanel
-* TopNav
+* xTopNav
-* TasksPanel
+* xTasksPanel
-* Comments
+* xComments
-* Orders
+* xOrders
-* Tasks
+* xTasks

 ### Think - Why do the other components not care about the database such that we don't need to make them Containers??

 ### Fix
-* In App.js remove the props parameter and all instances of passing props
+* xIn App.js remove the props parameter and all instances of passing props
-* In index.js remove all instances of state and passing props to App
+* xIn index.js remove all instances of state and passing props to App